Generic name: LEVONORGESTREL 52mg

 2.3 Insertion Instructions

-LILETTA (Figure 1a) is provided in a tray, sealed with a peel-off lid and is inserted into the uterine cavity with the provided inserter (Figure 1b) [see Description (11)] by carefully following the insertion instructions.
+LILETTA (Figure 1) is provided in a sterile pouch [see Description (11)] and is inserted into the uterine cavity with the provided inserter (Figure 2) by carefully following the insertion instructions.
 Do not use if the seal of the sterile package is broken or appears compromised.
 Use strict aseptic techniques throughout the insertion procedure [see Warnings and Precautions (5.3)].

 LILETTA should only be inserted by a trained healthcare provider.
 Healthcare providers should become thoroughly familiar with the product, product educational materials, product insertion instructions, prescribing information, and patient labeling before attempting insertion of LILETTA.